Buy the book on Amazon

 Jan produces live and on-demand streaming events for a variety of clients and consults widely on encoding-related topics.
 He has taught courses in video and streaming production since 1994, most recently at Streaming Media seminars in New York City, Los Angeles and London.

-Jan is a contributing editor to Streaming Media Magazine and Online Video.net and blogs for other outlets.
+Jan is a contributing editor for Streaming Media Magazine and Online Video.net and blogs for other outlets.
 He has written or co-authored over 15 books on digital-video related topics.
 In addition to streaming live events, Jan shoots, edits and produces DVDs for local performers in southwest Virginia.
 He blogs at www.streaminglearningcenter.com.

 Chapter 1: Formulating a Multi-Screen Strategy.
 After providing a streaming technology backgrounder, this chapter identifies the technologies that can be used to distribute to desktops, mobile and OTT devices.